pinetr2e/scons-compiledb/README.md

-`enable(env)` modifies the builders related to the compilations, such as StaticObject, to add a additional Scanner, which make sure that the compilation commands are captured. `enable(env)` also adds a new builder `CompileDb`, which generates `compile_commands.json` from the captured commands.
+`enable(env)` modifies the builders related to the compilations, such as StaticObject, to add an additional Scanner, which make sure that the compilation commands are captured. `enable(env)` also adds a new builder `CompileDb`, which generates `compile_commands.json` from the captured commands.